Data Science Five-Year Dual Degree Bachelor of Arts and Master of Science Program

 Students may request a change of status from the undergraduate to the undergraduate/graduate combined plan of study at any point after the following conditions are met, with approval from their academic advisor and the department chair:

-- Completed 60+ credits toward the BS in Computer Science (liberal arts track).
+- Completed 60+ credits toward the BA in Computer Science.

-Students will be awarded both the BS in Computer Science (liberal arts track), typically at the end of the fourth year, and MS in Applied Data Sciences, usually by the end of the fifth year, as the requirements of each degree are satisfied.
+Students will be awarded both the BA in Computer Science, typically at the end of the fourth year, and MS in Data Science, usually by the end of the fifth year, as the requirements of each degree are satisfied.